 One big advantage of this type of juicer would be the space savings.
 But it’ll take longer to clean, and you’ll need to do more chopping.

 How long is the warranty?

-This comes with a 15 year warranty on the WHOLE juicer which means if any part breaks within the warranty period (provided that it is not abused – like shoving a hard coconut shell), Omega will honor it and ship you a new part free of charge.
+It comes with a 15-year warranty on the WHOLE juicer which means if any part breaks within the warranty period (provided that it is not abused – like shoving a hard coconut shell), Omega will honor it and ship you a new part free of charge.

-Omega has been in business for a number of years so warranty claims should not be a problem.
+Omega has been in business for several years so warranty claims should not be a problem.

 Is it BPA free?